awesome-workshop/docker-singularity-hats/_episodes/17-buildah-and-podman.md

 # Podman

-To help alleviate some of these issues, Podman takes a different design approach.
+To help alleviate some of these issues, Podman (the POD MANager) takes a different design approach.
 Instead of using an intermediary daemon to communicate with the various components, Podman directly interacts with the registries, images, containers, and kernels.
-One key outcome of this design choice is that Podman can be run both as the `root` user or as a `nonroot` user (default).
+One key outcome of this design choice is that Podman can be run both as the `root` user or as a non-`root` user (default).
 More on that later.
 Other than the major design choices, Podman makes a few other changes, like storing the images in a different place.

 <img src="../fig/PodmanUnderTheHood.png" alt="PodmanUnderTheHood" style="width:600px">

 > ## Special note for MacOS and Windows users
 >
 > The one caveat to what I have just described is that on MacOS and Microsoft Windows Podman needs to be run inside a lightweight Linux virtual machine (VM).
 This is because all containers, that I'm aware of, use a Linux kernel and thus cannot run natively on MacOS or Windows.
-Docker does something similar using its LinuxKit VM, but is slightly more successful at hidding the VM usage from the casual user.
+Docker does something similar using its LinuxKit VM, but is slightly more successful at hiding the VM usage from the casual user.
 >
 > The first time the user starts the VM they will need Podman to download an image and do some setup.
 This is accomplished by using the command:
 > ~~~bash